spring-attic/spring-security-oauth/docs/tutorial.md

 There is a Sparklr application for both OAuth 1.0 and for OAuth 2.0, likewise Tonr.
-The best way to run them is to clone or download the [repo on github](https://github.com/SpringSource/spring-security-oauth/tree) and run from source code See the [samples/README.md](https://github.com/SpringSource/spring-security-oauth/tree/master/samples) for detailed instructions.
+The best way to run them is to clone or download the [repo on github](https://github.com/SpringSource/spring-security-oauth/tree) and run from source code.
+See the [samples/README.md](https://github.com/SpringSource/spring-security-oauth/tree/master/samples) for detailed instructions.